Layer7-Community/Utilities/postman-collections/OTK/README.md

 # OTK Postman collections
 This repository is for postman collections for OTK.

-:point_right: Note: These postman collections makes use of the [PMLIB](https://github.com/joolfe/postman-util-lib) Use self-signed certificates as instructed below.
+:point_right: Note: These postman collections makes use of the [PMLIB](https://github.com/joolfe/postman-util-lib) Use self-signed certificates.

 ## Environment Variables